U2NG/2018-OSF-Demo/03_OSF_Documenting.md

 A few things to notice about the registration.

-* Firstly, the registration GUID is different from the projects, so you can easily use the links to send people to either the project, or the registration, whichever is more appropriate.
+* Firstly, the `registration GUID` is different from the projects, so you can easily use the links to send people to either the project, or the registration, whichever is more appropriate.

-For this registration, I chose to make it public immediately.
+Just like the actual project and registration have different GUIDs, they also have `different privacy settings`.

-Just like the actual project and registration have different GUIDs, they also have different privacy settings.
+* Even though the registration is public, the actual project is still private, and I can make changes to that project which non-contributors will not be able to see.

-Even though the registration is public, the actual project is still private, and I can make changes to that project which non-contributors will not be able to see.
-Since this is a public registration, you’ll notice that you can request a DOI/ARK ID for the registration.
+* Since this is a public registration, you’ll notice that you can request a DOI/ARK ID for the registration.
 Especially if you are registering at the end of a project, the journal you a submitting to may require a DOI, and so registering the project is the way to get a DOI for the contents.

 * For embargoed registrations, once the embargo ends and they become public, you can obtain a DOI for them.